panda-re/bar2021/README.md

-PyPANDA Use Cases for NDSS Binary Analysis Workshop Paper
+PyPANDA NDSS Binary Analysis Workshop Artifacts
 ===

+PyPANDA has been merged into the upstream PANDA project.
+Our code is primarily containted within [panda/panda/python](http://github.com/panda-re/panda/panda/python).

-This repo contains the code described in our NDSS BAR 2021 paper `PyPANDA: Taming the PANDAmonium of Whole System Dynamic Analysis`.
+In this repository, we include example analyses built with PyPANDA that are described within our NDSS BAR 2021 paper `PyPANDA: Taming the PANDAmonium of Whole System Dynamic Analysis`.

 To run the demos, you should clone this repo and build the Docker container:
 ```